NickS55/SixthSense/README.md

-# SixthSense

-## the purpose of this project

-1) to create a tool for pitchers who want to advance their craft
+# SixthSense: <font size = 4 color = grey > a tool to aid in pitch design and sequencing for baseball pitchers </font>

 ## Features
 ### Completed :bowtie: